-Chief Fields received a Bachelor of Science Degree in Political Science from Albany State University, and his Master's Degree from the Public Administration Department, where he was honored with the 2008 James E. Carter Public Service Award.
+Chief Fields received a Bachelor of Science Degree in Political Science from Albany State University, and his Master's Degree from the Public Administration Department; where he was honored with the 2008 James E. Carter Public Service Awarad.
 He completed a second Master's Degree in Criminal Justice in fall 2009.
-In the area of academics, he is a member of the Alpha Kappa Mu National Honor Society, Pi Sigma Alpha Political Science National Honor Society, and PI Alpha Alpha National Honor Society in Public Administration.
+In the area of academics, he is a member of the Alpha Kappa Mu National Honor Society, Pi Sigma Alpha Political Science National Honor Society, and Pi Alpha Alpha National Honor Society in Public Administration.

 Chief Fields volunteers with and has been honored by various law enforcement and civic organizations; being named one of Albany's "Forty under Forty" in 2007 by the Albany Herald.
 He is known for his love of cooking and has also been recognized as the Herald's "Cook of the Week".

-Gregory L. Elder Sr., is the proud husband of LaKeshia N. Elder and dedicated father of Gregory Elder Jr. and Jordan Elder who all worship Christ at Mt.
+Gregory L. Elder Sr. is the proud husband of LaKeshia N. Elder and dedicated father of Gregory Elder Jr. and Jordan Elder who all worship Christ at Mt.
 Zion Baptist Church in Albany, GA.
-Gregory Elder Sr. was led by his spirit in late 2012 to apply for a job at his school alma-mater Albany State University, where he received his Bachelor degree and foundation for manhood through the strong traditions and mentorship based programming.
+Gregory Elder Sr. was lead by his spirit in late 2012 to apply for a job at his school alma mater ASU, where he received his Bachelor Degree and foundation for manhood through the strong traditions and mentorship based programing.
 He is a former law enforcement technical college professor and 13 1/2 year police veteran of the Albany Police Department in Albany, GA.
 He has held positions as Field Training Officer, Drug Interdiction Agent, Uniform Sergeant, S.W.A.T.
 Team Leader, Criminal Investigator, Firearms Range Master/Instructor, Tactical Unit Commander, and Gang Unit Commander.
-In 2011, he was recognized as the Albany Police Department’s “Top Gun” after competing in a competition of the "Best of the Best Shot-Off".
-In over 13 years, he has studied and trained in over 3000 hours of general, specific, and tactical law enforcement courses.
+In 2011 he was recognized as the Albany Police Department’s “Top Gun” after competing in a competition of the best of the best shot off.
+In over 13 years he has studied and trained in over 3000 hours of general, specific, and tactical law enforcement courses.
 He has trained over 300 sworn police officers in the area of response to an active-shooter.
-As a pre-academy instructor, he maintained a 99% pass rate for police recruits in the highest profile areas (Firearms qualification, E.V.O.C., and Criminal Law).
-In 2012, he completed the Master’s level educational requirement for the Criminal Justice program at Troy University, where he received a Master of Science Degree in Criminal Justice.
+As a pre-academy instructor he maintained a 99% pass rate for police recruits in the highest profile areas (Firearms qualification, EVOC, and Criminal Law).
+In 2012 he completed the Master’s level educational requirement for the Criminal Justice program at Troy University, where he received a Master of Science Degree in Criminal Justice.
 While serving the citizens of Albany, Georgia he has always kept his eyes on personal accountability and change in times.
 Because of the accomplishments listed, and most importantly the mistakes he has learned from along the way, he is now the Assistant Chief of Police for the Albany State University.

-Major Hill has a total of 14 years of law enforcement experience, two of which included employment as a clerk in the Albany Municipal Court system.
-Over time, she excelled in many capacities by obtaining certifications and experience ranging from Communications Officer, Jailer, Terminal Agency Coordinator, Terminal Operator, Probations, Interned as a School Resource Officer, Coordinated the Explorer Program which enabled adolescents to participate in and gain knowledge of law enforcement operations and careers, and dispatched for local Alarm Companies.
+Major Hill has a total of fourteen (14) years of law enforcement experience, two of which included employment as a clerk in the Albany Municipal Court system.
+Over time, she excelled in many capacities by obtaining certifications and experience ranging from Communications Officer, Jailer, Terminal Agency Coordinator, Terminal Operator, Probations, Interned as a School Resource Officer, Coordinated Explorer Program, which enabled adolescents to participate in and gain knowledge of law enforcement operations and careers, and dispatched for local Alarm Companies.

-Her most recent accomplishments have been obtaining certifications as a P.O.S.T.
-Instructor, Crisis Intervention Team Officer, Sexual Assault Response Team Investigator, Campus Violence Prevention Team Training, Chief Executive Training, and all levels of National Incident Management System (N.I.M.S.)
-Training, Uniform Crime Reporting (U.C.R.), and Clery Act Reporting Training.
-She is currently enrolled in the Criminal Justice Program at Albany State University in Albany, GA. to obtain a Bachelor's Degree by the end of the Fall Semester 2013.
+Her most recent accomplishments have been obtaining certifications as a POST Instructor, Crisis Intervention Team Officer, Sexual Assault Response Team Investigator, Campus Violence Prevention Team Training, Chief Executive Training, and all levels of National Incident Management System (NIMS) Training, Uniform Crime Reporting (UCR) and Clery Act Reporting Training.
+She earned her Bachelor's Degree in Criminal Justice at Albany State University in 2013.

-She is a current member of Georgia Association of Chiefs of Police and completed Georgia Chiefs’ School in Duluth, GA. on August 19, 2009.
+She is a current member of Georgia Association of Chiefs of Police and completed Georgia Chiefs’ School in Duluth, GA. in August 19, 2009.